robotron2084/noonien/README.md

 TODO

   * Docs
+  * GetElementAt<> needs to return null if item not found.
+  * NamedEntitySource
+  * EntityManager that can query stuff.
+  * Editor UI to view Entity Hierarchies.
+  * Inspector UI for EntitySource.
   * Test Project
   * Helper functions for instantiation and collections.
+  * More Samples
   * Rename?

 DONE
+  * Created a small game sample.
   * GetElement<T> should handle subtypes/interfaces better.
   * Virtual Entity Collections
   * Data Entities